aalkilani/spark-kafka-cassandra-applying-lambda-architecture/vagrant/troubleshooting.md

 ```bash
 vagrant reload --provision
 ```

+##### The box 'aalkilani/spark-kafka-cassandra-applying-lambda-architecture' could not be found

+This applies to Mac OS X

+This is a problem with vagrant on OS X as documented here: mitchellh/vagrant#7970 See this stackoverflow discussion for a workaround: http://stackoverflow.com/questions/40473943/vagrant-box-could-not-be-found-or-could-not-be-accessed-in-the-remote-catalog

 ##### Virtual machine behaving sporadically
 From cygwin, navigate to the directory where this repository was cloned